-From market stall to superstore, read all about Morrisons history.
+From market stall to superstore, read all about Morrisons history

-About Morrisons: freshness, service
+About Morrisons: freshness, service and value

-Our business is mainly food & grocery and, uniquely, we source & process most of the fresh food that we sell though our own manufacturing facilities.
+Our business is mainly food & grocery and, uniquely, we source & process most of the fresh food that we sell through our own manufacturing facilities.
 It gives us close control over provenance & quality as do the number of committed and trained professionals in our stores who prepare our food for our customers.
 We have more skilled colleagues preparing food in store than any other retailer.